tedneward/Azgaarnoth/Classes/Ranger/Drakewarden.md

 d6 | Origin
 -- | -------
-1 | You studied a dragon’s scale or claw, or a trinket from its hoard, and created your bond through the token’s lingering draconic magic.
+1 | You studied a dragon's scale or claw, or a trinket from its hoard, and created your bond through the token's lingering draconic magic.
 2 | A secret order of rangers who collect and guard draconic lore taught you their ways.
 3 | A true dragon gave you a drake egg to care for.
 When it hatched, the drake bonded to you.
 4 | You drank a few drops of dragon blood, forever infusing your nature magic with draconic power.